 The average car weighs roughly 3,500 pounds, and when something that heavy, going even at a slow rate of speed on any of Arizona’s highways and roads, collides with another vehicle, the results can be catastrophic.

 The damages aren’t always just in property damage and money; the costs often include the health of the driver and the passengers involved, both physical and psychological.
-The Khalidi Law Firm, PLLC is here to help those injured in motor vehicle collisions by filing personal injury claims against the negligent parties responsible for these injuries.
+The car accident lawyers of Khalidi Law Firm, PLLC are here to help those injured in motor vehicle collisions by filing personal injury claims against the negligent parties responsible for these injuries.

 Arizona, with roughly 6.6 million people, ranks as the seventeenth most dangerous state in the country when it comes to auto accident fatalities, and it is second only to Florida in the number of pedestrian deaths.
 The Advocates for Highway and Auto Safety grouped Arizona with eight other states “in the red,” meaning that for various reasons the state ranks among the worst in the nation for traffic safety.
 What’s more, in 2013 the magazine Popular Mechanics ranked the 150-mile stretch of I-10 from Phoenix to California as the No. 1 most dangerous stretch of highway in the U.S., with an average of 85 deaths a year.
 In 2014 in Arizona alone, there were a total of 116,609 vehicle accidents, with 893 fatalities.
 Injuries and fatalities are tragic, but the damage doesn’t stop there.
 The NHTSA reports that the total costs in economic loss and societal harm topped $871 billion in 2010.